africastalkingiotltd/devkitr1v1kitchensink/README.md

     - `AT_APIKEY` : Your sandbox [API KEY](https://help.africastalking.com/en/articles/1361037-how-do-i-generate-an-api-key)
     - `IOT_APIKEY`: Your live application [API KEY](https://help.africastalking.com/en/articles/1361037-how-do-i-generate-an-api-key)

+If you need to modify them later see below screen grabs on where to get them
 ![Where to get environement variables](./docs/assets/heroku1.png)
 ![Setting up environement variables](./docs/assets/heroku2.png)

-4. Once you have finished adding your environment variables scroll down to the `Domains` section to get your application URL.
+5. Once you have finished adding your environment variables scroll down to the `Domains` section to get your application URL.
 Should read `https://<appname>.herokuapp.com/`
 ![Getting your app name](./docs/assets/heroku3.png)

 ### Setup Africa's Talking Account